INFORMATION FOR POLICYMAKERS

 NERC is the Electric Reliability Organization (ERO) for North America.
 It supports the reliability and security of the electric grid through the development and enforcement of Reliability Standards, which the NYISO must comply with, and annually assesses seasonal and long‐term reliability.
 In the US, NERC is overseen by FERC.

-New York State Reliability Council (NYSRC)
+New York State Reliability Council (NYRC)

 The NYSRC is a nonprofit entity whose mission is to preserve electric reliability for New York State.
 The NYSRC establishes reliability rules specific to the operation of the power system in New York State.